Sanchari1999/100-DAYS-OF-CODING-2022/README.md

       Basic CSS: FREECODECAMP SOLUTIONS (Part 02)

       (xii)   Give your cat photo a border-radius of 50%.
       (xiii)  Create a class called silver-background with the background-color of silver.
 Assign this class to your div element.
       (xiv)   Give your form element the id cat-photo-form.
+      (xv)    Try giving your form, which now has the id attribute of cat-photo-form, a green background.
+      (xvi)   Change the padding of your blue box to match that of your red box.
+      (xvii)  Change the margin of the blue box to match that of the red box.
+      (xviii) Try to set the margin to a negative value like the one for the red box.
+Change the margin of the blue box to -15px, so it fills the entire horizontal width of the yellow box around it.
+      (xix)   Give the blue box a padding of 40px on its top and left side, but only 20px on its bottom and right side.
+      (xx)    Give the blue box a margin of 40px on its top and left side, but only 20px on its bottom and right side.
+      (xxi)   Use Clockwise Notation to give the .blue-box class a padding of 40px on its top and left side, but only 20px on its bottom and right side.

 DAY 018/100: 18 MARCH 2022

       Basic CSS: FREECODECAMP SOLUTIONS (Part 03)

-      (xxii)
+      (xxii)  Use Clockwise Notation to give the element with the blue-box class a margin of 40px on its top and left side, but only 20px on its bottom and right side.
+      (xxiii) Using the type attribute selector, try to give the checkboxes in CatPhotoApp a top margin of 10px and a bottom margin of 15px.

 DAY 019/100: 19 MARCH 2022